arademaker/SLattes/README.md

 will need to download the [mods.xsd](http://www.loc.gov/standards/mods/mods-schemas.html) first.

-Using bibtool command, you can also fix the citekeys and sort the entries.
-In the command below, the output in the STDOUT will be generated with keys like "2012:Rademaker.Hermann" and the entries will be sorted in the inverse order by these keys.
+Using bibtool command, you can also fix the citekeys, sort the entries and merge BiBTeX files.
+For instance, the command below generate the NEW.bib file with keys like "2012:Rademaker.Hermann" and the entries will be sorted in the inverse order by these keys.

-    bibtool -f "%4d(year):%n(author)" -s LATTES.bib
+    bibtool -f "%4d(year):%n(author)" -s LATTES.bib > NEW.bib

 ## Authors